ayushsaranGithuB/learn-typescript/src/tutorials/beginner/3_Types/lesson9.md

 ---
 layout: lesson
-lesson: 1 - void, undefined & null
+lesson: 9 - void, undefined & null
-parent: TS-4
+parent: TS-3
 ---

 # Primitive Types - II

-Let's cover three more primitive types that also carry over from JavaScript
+Let's cover three more primitive types that hold different types of empty values that we can use.

 ## `void`